AlexSischin/WineQualityEvaluator/analysis/REPORT.md

   likely to cause high bias.
 We should **try to throw them away**.
 Namely: citric acid (white wine); residual sugar ( white wine); free sulfur dioxide (white wine); pH (white wine); sulphates (white wine); residual sugar (red wine);
   free sulfur dioxide (red wine); pH (red wine).

+# Plan

+1. Train polynomial regression model for white wine
+2. Train softmax regression model
+3. Compare polynomial and softmax models
+4. Train a DNN for white wine
+5. Compare DNN with regression of choice (neural network must win this time)
+6. Train a DNN for red wine
+7. Train another DNN for red wine using transfer learning
+8. Compare DNNs for red wine

+Comparison will be based on performance on known categories and unknown categories.
+We will reserve 9th grade white wine for testing models on unknown data.
+They will not be used for training.
+The output layers for DNNs will be chosen based on which of the regression algorithms won.
+If it was softmax, then we'll use softmax, and if polynomial - we'll use ReLU.